-The objective of the PhD program is to achieve a high degree of competence in one major field in Electrical and Computer Engineering.
-A minimum of 72 credits after the BS degree and a dissertation are required for the PhD degree.
+Beyond the 30 credit MS requirement, a minimum of 42 credits and a dissertation are required for the PhD degree.
 The dissertation should embody an extended original and independent investigation of a problem of significance in Electrical and Computer Engineering.
-Of the credits, at least 18 must be in dissertation research (6 or more in ECE 3997 and 12 or more in ECE 3999), and at least 24 course credits must be attained beyond the minimum of 30 credits for the MS degree.
+Of those 42 credits, at least 18 must be in dissertation research (6 or more in ECE 3997 and 12 or more in ECE 3999), and at least 24 course credits must be attained beyond the MS degree.
 The 24 credits must include: